Lukas-Netz/se-rwth.github.io/_pages/topics/Energy-Management.md

 Within the Energy Navigator a DSL is used to enable the domain expert to express his specific domain knowledge via first class language concepts.
-These concepts include Rules, Functions, Characteristics, Metrics, Time Routines and States.
+These concepts include **Rules, Functions, Characteristics, Metrics, Time Routines and States**.
 Proposed by the DIN EN ISO 16484 a state based approach should be used to describe the functional behavior of facilities.
 We adapted the well known concept of state machines to be able to describe different states of a facility and to validate it against the monitored values [[FLP+11b]](#FLP+11b).
 We show how our data model, the constraint rules and the evaluation approach to compare sensor data can be applied [[KLPR12]](#KLPR12).

-Moving up the scale we investigated several existing approaches for energy efficient neighborhoods that aim at moving from a local, building specific optimum to a more global optimum.
+Moving up the scale we investigated several existing approaches for **energy efficient neighborhoods** that aim at moving from a local, building specific optimum to a more global optimum.
 By efficiently using results of simulation and optimization calculated optimal set points for local consumption and generation can be utilized.
 Therefore information from several heterogeneous data sources, such as single sensor data, structural data, data on installed devices, geospatial data or weather data is needed.
-Based on existing approaches we developed a *Neighborhood Information Model* that follows a metamodel-based approached and utilized code generation techniques to automatically generate adapters between heterogeneous data models.
-Following this approach we are able to fully integrate the data sources on an abstract level and are still *extensible at runtime*.
+Based on existing approaches we developed a **Neighborhood Information Model** that follows a **metamodel-based** approached and utilized code generation techniques to automatically generate adapters between heterogeneous data models.
+Following this approach we are able to fully integrate the data sources on an abstract level and are still **extensible at runtime**.

-Also *Demand Response Systems* are used to distribute energy more equally over time and enable a consumption during peak loads.
+Also **Demand Response Systems** are used to distribute energy more equally over time and enable a consumption during peak loads.
 We developed a secure high performance storage that is able to capture sensor data and DR signals.